Statues of Gudea: Provenance

-Statues A-K were found during Ernest de Sarzec's excavations in the court of the palace of Adad-nadin-ahhe in Telloh (ancient Girsu).
-Statues M-Q come from clandestine excavations in Telloh in 1924; the rest come from the art trade, with unknown provenances and sometimes of doubtful authenticity.
+Statues A–K were found during Ernest de Sarzec's excavations in the court of the Hellenistic-era palace of Adad-nadin-ahhe (see Adadnadinakhe bricks) in Telloh (ancient Girsu).
+Statues M–Q come from clandestine excavations in Telloh in 1924; the rest come from the art trade, with unknown provenances and sometimes of doubtful authenticity.
 Figures L and R do not represent Gudea with reasonable certainty.

 Description and purpose

 The statues were to represent the ruler in temples, to offer a constant prayer in his stead; offerings were made to these.
 Most of the statues bear an inscribed dedication explaining to which god it was dedicated.
 Gudea is either sitting or standing; in one case (N), he holds a water-jug au vase jaillissant.
 He normally wears a close fitting kaunakes, maybe made of sheep-skin, and a long tasseled dress.
 Only in one example (M, Soclet-statue) he wears a different dress, reminiscent of the Akkadian royal costume (torso of Manishtushu).
 On the lap of one of them (statue B) is the plan of his palace, with the scale of measurement attached.
-Statue F is similar to statue B; both are missing their heads, and have on their lap a board with a measuring scale and a stylus, only statue F doesn't have a ground plan.
+Statue F is similar to statue B; both are missing their heads, and have on their lap a board with a measuring scale and a stylus, only statue F does not have a ground plan.